 Pack up those tarot cards, put the crystal ball back in the drawer – no need for those to predict the future.
 Business data can be equally effective at forecasting the future as reporting the past.

-Or, if the business is showing a trend towards field-based, remote or shift workers, the timing, format and device-compatibility of messages will be critical.
-There’s no point sending time-sensitive, desktop-only notifications to shift workers using mobile devices for their job.
+Or, if the business is showing a trend towards field-based, remote, or shift workers, the timing, format, and device compatibility of messages will be critical.
+There’s no point in sending time-sensitive, desktop-only notifications to shift workers using mobile devices for their job.

 Business intelligence tools take the heavy-lifting out of this by consolidating and simplifying reporting data, to predict future campaign effectiveness.

 The other side: How internal communications maximizes data